 Remember the GiGo lesson from math: garbage in, garbage out.
 Never sacrifice product standards for price.
 Just find a way to get what you need the cheapest way possible.
-In many businesses, you can streamline processes to cut costs when you diagram and analyze your processes through a flowchart.
+You can more easily streamline processes and determine where to cut costs when you map out your process and analyze the visual.

 Differentiate your product

 Brand your product as unique and unparalleled.
 Or, boil down what industry leaders have done and search for the missing link.
 What are the next steps?
 How will your product evolve and outshine the rest?

 For instance, Vine was a great concept: six-second films as social media.
 The company launched into the social media space in 2012.
 They actually gained a lot of popularity.
 But was it enough to outshine Facebook, Instagram, and Snapchat?
 Even with Twitter backing Vine, it fell short.
 Instagram and Facebook realized they could offer the same, short-form video content on their platforms.

 Create a strategy map to document the strategic goals that need to be met across your organization in order to truly differentiate yourself.

 Focus on buyers

 What is each buyer’s unique need?
 Is it specific to geography?
 Do they need a particular product they can’t get elsewhere?
 How can you position your business to be number one in your customer’s mind?

 Leveraging your buyers can lead to above-average returns.
 Always keep in mind what your competitors are doing.
 Find a way to do it better, cheaper, or differently to suit your buyer’s needs.